Skip to content

 Find the project here on GitHub.

-So far, we’ve looked at the default HTML5 video element and how to create custom controls for it, but you don’t have to stop here.
-More information is available in the official documentation.
+So far, we’ve looked at the default HTML5 video element and how to create custom video player controls for it, but you don’t have to stop here.
+Discover how Cloudinary gives you a powerful suite of video tools to help you build beautiful, expertly customized videos and more.

 Resources you may find helpful: